mt-class/penn/hw3.md

 <pre>evaluate &gt; output</pre>

-This assignment uses a very simple evaluation method.
+This program uses a very simple evaluation method.
 Given machine translations $$h_1$$ and $$h_2$$ and reference translation $$e$$, it computes $$f(h_1,h_2,e)$$ as follows, where $$\ell(h,e)$$ is the count of words in $$h$$ that are also in $$e$$.